jfzhang95/pytorch-deeplab-xception/README.md

     cd pytorch-deeplab-xception
     ```

+1. Install dependencies:

+    For PyTorch dependency, see [pytorch.org](https://pytorch.org/) for more details.

+    For custom dependencies:
+    ```Shell
+    pip install matplotlib pillow tensorboardX
+    ```

-1. Configure your dataset path in [mypath.py](https://github.com/jfzhang95/pytorch-deeplab-xception/blob/master/mypath.py)
+2. Configure your dataset path in [mypath.py](https://github.com/jfzhang95/pytorch-deeplab-xception/blob/master/mypath.py).

-2. You can train deeplab v3+ using xception or resnet as backbone.
+3. You can train deeplab v3+ using xception or resnet as backbone.

     To train DeepLabV3+ on Pascal VOC 2012, please do:
     ```Shell